protontypes/open-sustainable-technology/README.md

 - [VirtualFCS](https://github.com/Virtual-FCS/VirtualFCS) - A Modelica library for hybrid hydrogen fuel cell and battery power systems.

 ## Energy Systems
-### Energy System Modeling
+### Energy System Modeling Frameworks
 - [Open Energy System Models](https://en.wikipedia.org/wiki/Open_energy_system_models) - Used to explore future energy systems and are often applied to questions involving energy and climate policy.
+- [Open Energy System Databases](https://en.wikipedia.org/wiki/Open_energy_system_databases) - Employ open data methods to collect, clean, and republish energy-related datasets for open use.
 - [PyPSA](https://github.com/PyPSA/PyPSA) - A free software toolbox for simulating and optimizing modern power systems that include features such as conventional generators with unit commitment, variable wind and solar generation, storage units, coupling to other energy sectors, and mixed alternating and direct current networks.
-- [PyPSA-Eur](https://github.com/PyPSA/pypsa-eur) - A Sector-Coupled Open Optimization Model of the European Transmission System.
-- [PyPSA-FES](https://github.com/centrefornetzero/pypsa-fes) - A model that optimises investment and operation, and incorporates flexibility domestic demand flexibility to model scenarios for Great Britain's future energy system.
-- [Open Energy System Databases](https://en.wikipedia.org/wiki/Open_energy_system_databases) - Employ open data methods to collect, clean, and republish energy-related datasets for open use.
 - [whobs-server](https://github.com/PyPSA/whobs-server) - This is the code for the online optimization of zero-direct-emission electricity systems with wind, solar and storage (using batteries and electrolysed hydrogen gas) to provide a baseload electricity demand, using the cost and other assumptions of your choice.
 - [System Advisor Model](https://github.com/NREL/SAM) - A simulation program for electricity generation projects.
 It has models for different kinds of renewable energy systems and financial models for residential, commercial, and utility-scale projects.
 - [openTEPES](https://github.com/IIT-EnergySystemModels/openTEPES) - Determines the investment plans of new facilities (generators, ESS and lines) for supplying the forecasted demand at minimum cost.
-- [PowerGenome](https://github.com/PowerGenome/PowerGenome) - A tool to quickly and easily create inputs for power systems models.
-- [load_forecasting](https://github.com/pyaf/load_forecasting) - Load forecasting on Delhi area electric power load using ARIMA, RNN, LSTM and GRU models.
 - [REopt_API](https://github.com/NREL/REopt_API) - Offers a subset of features from NREL's more comprehensive REopt model.
 Both models provide concurrent, multiple technology integration and optimization capabilities to help organizations meet their cost savings and energy performance goals.
 - [pandapower](https://github.com/e2nIEE/pandapower) - An easy to use open source tool for power system modeling, analysis and optimization with a high degree of automation.
 - [urbs](https://github.com/tum-ens/urbs) - A linear optimization model for distributed energy systems.
 - [Dispa-SET](https://github.com/energy-modelling-toolkit/Dispa-SET) - Allows to model a power system at any level of detail e.g. micro-grid, region, country, continent.
 - [Calliope](https://github.com/calliope-project/calliope) - A framework to develop energy system models, with a focus on flexibility, high spatial and temporal resolution, the ability to execute many runs based on the same base model, and a clear separation of framework and model.
-- [Euro-Calliope](https://github.com/calliope-project/euro-calliope) - A model of the European electricity system built using Calliope.
 - [OSeMOSYS](https://github.com/OSeMOSYS/OSeMOSYS) - An open source modeling system for long-run integrated assessment and energy planning.
 It has been employed to develop energy systems models from the scale of continents (African Power Pools, South America, EU28+2) down to the scale of countries, regions and villages.
-- [REVUB](https://github.com/VUB-HYDR/REVUB) - The main objective is to model how flexible operation of hydropower plants can help renewable electricity mixes with variable solar and wind power to provide reliable electricity supply and load-following services.
 - [FINE](https://github.com/FZJ-IEK3-VSA/FINE) - Provides a framework for modeling, optimizing and assessing energy systems.
 - [CoMPAS](https://github.com/com-pas/compas-architecture) - Formed to develop open source software components related to IEC 61850 model implementation (profile management) and configuration of a power industry Protection Automation and Control System.
 - [PowerSimulations.jl](https://github.com/NREL-Sienna/PowerSimulations.jl) - A Julia package for power system modeling and simulation of Power Systems operations.
 - [PowerSystems.jl](https://github.com/NREL-Sienna/PowerSystems.jl) - Provides a rigorous data model using Julia structures to enable power systems analysis and modeling.
 - [DistAIX](https://git.rwth-aachen.de/acs/public/simulation/DistAIXFramework/distaix) - A simulator for cyber-physical power systems that makes use of high performance computing techniques to scale up the simulation.
-- [nempy](https://github.com/UNSW-CEEM/nempy) - Aims to enhance the Australian electricity industries modeling and analytical capabilities.
-- [NEMO](https://github.com/bje-/NEMO) - The National Electricity Market Optimizer is a chronological dispatch model for testing and optimizing different portfolios of conventional and renewable electricity generation technologies.
-- [GlobalEnergyGIS](https://github.com/niclasmattsson/GlobalEnergyGIS) - Generates input data for energy models on renewable energy in arbitrary world regions using public datasets.
 - [Antares Simulator](https://github.com/AntaresSimulatorTeam/Antares_Simulator) - An Open Source power system simulator to quantify the adequacy or the economic performance of interconnected energy systems, at short or remote time horizons.
 - [HELICS](https://github.com/GMLC-TDC/HELICS) - Today the core uses are in the energy domain, where there is extensive and growing support for a wide-range of electric power system, natural gas, communications and control-schemes, transportation, buildings, and related domain tools.
 - [oemof-solph](https://github.com/oemof/oemof-solph) - A model generator for energy system modeling and optimization.
 - [oemof-thermal](https://github.com/oemof/oemof-thermal) - Provides tools to model thermal energy components as an extension of oemof.solph, e.g. compression heat pumps, concentrating solar plants, thermal storage and solar thermal collectors.
 - [VILLASnode](https://git.rwth-aachen.de/acs/public/villas/node) - Connecting real-time power grid simulation equipment.
-- [openENTRANCE](https://github.com/openENTRANCE/openentrance) - The Horizon 2020 openENTRANCE project aims at developing, using and disseminating an open, transparent and integrated modeling platform for assessing low-carbon transition pathways in Europe.
 - [Joulia.jl](https://github.com/JuliaEnergy/Joulia.jl) - A Large-Scale Spatial Power System Model for Julia.
 - [The IDAES Toolkit](https://github.com/IDAES/idaes-pse) - Aims to provide multi-scale, simulation-based, open source computational tools and models to support the design, analysis, optimization, scale-up, operation and troubleshooting of innovative, advanced energy systems.
 - [Temoa](https://github.com/TemoaProject/temoa) - Tools for Energy Model Optimization and Analysis (Temoa) is an open source modeling framework for conducting energy system analysis.